- Dr. Lin was appointed as a charter member of the Medical Imaging (MEDI) study section by National Institutes of Health (NIH).

 - Scott Thalman and David Ma received travel awards to attend 2018 annual meeting of International Society for Magnetic Resonance in Medicine (ISMRM) in Paris, France.

-- David Ma was qualified for the INTEL International Science and Engineering Fair (ISEF) in Pittsburgh, PA and received the 3rd place Grand Award in the Translational Medicine.
+- David Ma was qualified for the INTEL International Science and Engineering Fair (ISEF) in Pittsburgh, PA.

 - Dr. Lin was invited to be an ad hoc member for the Medical Imaging (MEDI) study section of the National Institutes of Health (NIH).